livecode/livecode-ide/notes/bugfix-18595.md

-clicking left of text now move caret to begin of text
+# Clicking left of text now moves caret to the beginning of text